Rohit-Singhal4/Dice-Roller/README.md

 Once you have successfully run 'flutter doctor' and checked all dependencies, clone the repository onto your local machine.
 Double-check the project structure, specifically the path to the assets folder for the dice_roller.dart file.

+You should now be able to successfully build and run the application.

 ### END